jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   AssertionError: [0, 1, 2, 'n'] is not None : [0, 1, 2, 'n']

-the values are the same, I change assertIsNone_ to assertEqual_
+the values are the same, the problem is assertIsNone_ only takes 1 input and I gave it 2

+I change assertIsNone_ to assertEqual_

 .. code-block:: python
   :emphasize-lines: 2